 Even in a super-early, so-far-ahead-of-pre-alpha, hands-off presentation featuring placeholder art and a lot of imagination filling in for completed work, Cyanide Studio's Call of Cthulhu looks wickedly alluring.

-Set in the twisted reality that is the Lovecraft universe, this set-for-2017 title, a digital reinvention of the 1981 pen-and-paper game, will star frightening, grotesque creatures and test the player's nerve as they stumble into insanity, irreversibly scarred by the supernatural extraterrestrial imposing on the world they thought they knew.
-But there's one word notably absent from the preview pitch of lead game designer Jean-Marc Gueney and narrative designer Maximilian Lutz: "horror".
+Set in the twisted reality that is the Lovecraft universe, this set-for-2017 title, a digital reinvention of the 1981 pen-and-paper game, will star frightening, grotesque creatures and test players' nerves as they stumble into insanity, irreversibly scarred by the supernatural extraterrestrial imposing on the world they thought they knew.
+But there's one word notably absent from the preview pitch of lead game designer Jean-Marc Gueney and narrative designer Maximilian Lutz: "horror."

-Cyanide has the official Call of Cthulhu licence in hand, meaning that its game is more closely related to the 1980s role-player published by Chaosium than any single one of Lovecraft's many novels and novellas.
-Penned between 1917 and 1935, several of the writer's works combine to create the Cthulhu Mythos – a fictional universe of cosmic entities and ancient deities that authors continue to mine for inspiration.
+Cyanide has the official Call of Cthulhu license in hand, meaning that its game is more closely related to the 1980s role-player published by Chaosium than any single one of Lovecraft's many novels and novellas.
+Penned between 1917 and 1935, several of the writer's works combine to create the Cthulhu Mythos—a fictional universe of cosmic entities and ancient deities that authors continue to mine for inspiration.

 Article continues after the video below

 "The Lovecraft universe is always, in the classic novels, about a common person who finds himself discovering something more, something beyond our world," Gueney explains.
 "And beyond our world, there are monstrosities.
 We want to present Lovecraft's vision to players.
 So we start the game as a classic investigation, but as you arrive on the island, you will discover that there is more to it.
 There's more beyond the reality that you initially see."